 Q: Have you seen AICR’s resources impact the community outside your organization?

 A: The work that AICR has done has provided a sturdy foundation for NYU Cancer Center to position nutrition and lifestyle as vital interventions both during and after treatment.
-Much of what we’ve been able to achieve in the community has been built on the groundwork that the AICR database created.
+Much of what we’ve been able to achieve in the community has been built on the groundwork that the AICR reports created.
 One of the great liabilities of public health data is the ability to lose the human element.
 Luckily, people usually love talking about food.
 This is how I strive to call for action when using AICR’s data and resources while giving talks in the community.
 One thing we learn as dietitians is that in healthcare, we can help control the ship and the sail, but never the wind and the wave.
 We can’t control everything, but food and nutrition can still have a powerful impact.

 For more information on the NYU Cancer Center, visit their website here.